 From my own experience, certainly in techno, the big labels that are very successful are the least likely to respond and listen to unsolicited demos, even if they say they are accepting.
 I fully appreciate why this has happens as they must get bombarded with these emails every day and it becomes unmanageable and a thankless task for anyone having to go through them.
 With my own label I have had a small taste of what this is like and have sometimes been quite shocked how little effort people put in.
 I have had one line emails such as "please sign my tracks" with MP3 files attached to the email!
 Take from me this will be deleted without a listen.

-How to get your music heard by the right people
+How to get your music heard by record labels

 If you’re in a position where you have released some music and there has been a DJ promo campaign then it's definitely worth contacting DJs that have left you good feedback.
 I'm talking about decent comments and not things like "will try, thanks :-)".
 If they like your music then they already might be familiar with your name and will be more open to listening to more tracks.
 This for me has been quite successful so far in terms of getting tracks at least listened to.